Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: A differential version of topological recursion

-\begin{Def}[PDE topological recursion for a smooth covering of degree $2$] The \textbf{PDE topological recursion} is the following partial differential equation for all $(g,n)$ subject to $2g-2+n\ge 2$ defined on an open neighborhood $U^n$ of $\widetilde{\Sigma}^{[n]}$ (or the universal covering, if the global treatment is necessary):
+\begin{Def}[PDE recursion for a smooth covering of degree $2$] \textit{PDE recursion} is the following partial differential equation for all $(g,n)$ subject to~$2g-2+n\ge 2$ defined on an open neighborhood $U^n$ of $\widetilde{\Sigma}^{[n]}$ (or the universal covering, if the global treatment is necessary):

 Here, the index subset $[\hat{j}]$ denotes the complement of $j\in \{1,2,\dots,n\}$.
-The final summation runs over all indices subject to be in the stable range, i.e., $2g_1-1 + |I|>0$ and $2g_2-1+|J|>0$.
-The initial data for the PDE recursion are a function $F_{1,1}(z_1)$ on $U$ and a symmetric function $F_{0,3}(z_1,z_2,z_3)$ on $U^3$. \end{Def}
+The~final summation runs over all indices subject to be in the stable range, i.e., $2g_1-1 + |I|>0$ and $2g_2-1+|J|>0$.
+The~initial data for the PDE recursion are a function $F_{1,1}(z_1)$ on $U$ and a symmetric function $F_{0,3}(z_1,z_2,z_3)$ on $U^3$. \end{Def}

-\begin{rem} The PDE topological recursion \eqref{differential TR} is obtained from the integral one \eqref{integral TR} by replacing the original contour $\Gam$ about the ramification divisor with the Cauchy kernel integration contour of \cite{OM1,OM2} about the diagonal poles of $\omega^{\tsig(z)-z}(z_1)$, $W_{0,2}(z,z_j)$, and $W_{0,2}\big(\tsig(z),z_j\big)$ at $z = z_j$ and $ z = \tsig(z_j)$, $j=1, 2, \dots, n$.
+\begin{rem} The PDE recursion of topological type~\eqref{differential TR} is obtained from~\eqref{integral TR} by replacing the original contour $\Gam$ about the ramification divisor with the Cauchy kernel integration contour of~\cite{OM1,OM2} about the diagonal poles of $\omega^{\tsig(z)-z}(z_1)$, $W_{0,2}(z,z_j)$, and $W_{0,2}\big(\tsig(z),z_j\big)$ at $z = z_j$ and~$ z = \tsig(z_j)$, $j=1, 2, \dots, n$.
 This means the only difference comes from the alternative choice of the contour of integration $\Gam$.
 All other ingredients of the formula are the same.
-Other than the case of $g(\TSig) = 0$, the integral and PDE topological recursions are not equivalent.
-In many enumerative problems \cite{BHLM, CMS, OM3,DMSS,EMS, MS, MP2012,MS, MZ}, however, the PDE topological recursion is more fundamental, and the integral topological recursion is derived only after the PDE version is first established through the Laplace transform of combinatorial relations.
-In these examples, the residue integral around ramification points of the spectral curve and Cauchy kernel integrations, i.e., residue calculations around the diagonals $z = z_j, z = \tsig(z_j)$, $j=1, 2, \dots, n$, are indeed equivalent, by continuous deformation of the contour $\Gam$.
-More detail on the relation between integral and PDE topological recursions will be discussed elsewhere. \end{rem}
+Other than the case of $g(\TSig) = 0$, topological recursion and PDE recursion are not equivalent.
+In many enumerative problems \cite{BHLM, CMS, OM3,DMSS,EMS, MP2012,MS, MZ}, PDE recursions are established through the Laplace transform of combinatorial relations.
+These PDE recursions can then be turned into the universal form of topological recursion.
+In these examples, the residue integral around ramification points of the spectral curve and Cauchy kernel integrations, i.e., residue calculations around the diagonals $z = z_j$, $z = \tsig(z_j)$, $j=1, 2, \dots, n$, are equivalent by continuous deformation of the contour $\Gam$. \end{rem}